NOTE: This blog was originally posted at BretAlexanderMusic.com

 This is the beginning of the end for most bands…. and marriages.
 What happens next is anybody’s ball game.

-About 50% of all marriages end in divorce.
+About 50% of all marriages end in divorce, that’s why is so important to have the contact of a Massachusetts Divorce Attorney in case you need it.
 There is another statistic that around 80% of all bands break up within 18 months of getting a record deal.
 Why is that?
 Within 18 months of achieving your dream, it is over.
 You don’t want to do it anymore.

 There are lots of reasons, I suppose.
 But that is for another day.
 Today, I want to talk about what is on the other side if you make it through.